-Click “Go” to send the cuts to the machine. **Normally you would need to mirror any cuts out of iron-on vinyl, but since these hearts are symmetrical, I’m not going to worry about it.
-Put the gold vinyl on the mat and cut out 1 heart, making sure that the dial is turned to “custom” and you’ve selected “iron-on, glitter” in the drop down menu.
+Click “Make It” to send the cuts to the machine. **Normally you would need to mirror any cuts out of iron-on vinyl, but since these hearts are symmetrical, I’m not going to worry about it.
+Put the gold vinyl on the mat and cut out 1 heart.
+Make sure to select the correct material you’re cutting.

 Then send the pink iron-on through the machine and change the number of projects to 4 and click apply.
 Then cut.

-For the black polka dots, change the number to 6, click apply, and move the dial back to vinyl (then you can click the 2x speed box too)
+For the black polka dots, change the number to 6, click apply.

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.